SharadaShehan/Project_Management_App/README.md

 <h3 align="center">🖼️ Image Upload Mechanism 🖼️</h3>
 When a user selects an image to upload, the mobile application sends a request to the backend server for a signed URL.
 The backend server generates a pre-signed URL for the image and returns it to the mobile application.
 The mobile application uses this signed URL to upload the image to a private S3 bucket.
 The creation of a new object in the private S3 bucket triggers a Lambda function, which processes the image and transfers it to a public S3 bucket.
 Upon completion of the upload, the mobile application notifies the backend server, which then updates the pre-signed URL to point to the image object in the public S3 bucket.
 This modified URL is stored in the database and sent back to the mobile application, which uses it to display the image with public access.

+<h3 align="center">🔒 Deployment Security Measures 🔒</h3>
+Internet Gateway traffic is restricted to the backend server's security group, ensuring exclusive communication between the backend server and the Internet Gateway.
+Database and Elasticache instances are deployed in private subnets, preventing direct Internet access.
+The security groups for the database and Elasticache instances are configured to permit traffic solely from the backend server's security group on specific ports.
+The private S3 bucket is configured with bucket policies that allow only the Lambda function to retrieve objects.
+Similarly, the public S3 bucket is configured with bucket policies that permit only the Lambda function to upload objects, while allowing public read access to objects.